 The Bayan Khundii Gold Project is located in Bayankhongor province in Mongolia and is comprised of the 2,309 hectare Khundii mining license, issued in August 2019, from the Mineral Resource and Petroleum Authority of Mongolia, through the conversion of a portion of its legacy Khundii exploration license.
-The Khundii mining license includes the Bayan Khundii Resources and Reserves reported in "Bayan Khundii Gold Project Feasibility Study NI 43-101 Technical Report", dated August 31, 2020 and prepared by Roma Oil and Mining Associates Limited.
-The Corporation is currently completing construction readiness activities on the project in advance of a decision to proceed to construction, anticipated in 2021.
+The Khundii mining license includes the Bayan Khundii Resources and Reserves reported in "Bayan Khundii Gold Project Feasibility Study NI 43-101 Technical Report", dated August 31, 2020, and prepared by Roma Oil and Mining Associates Limited.
+The Corporation is currently completing construction readiness activities on the project in advance of a decision to proceed to construction, anticipated in early 2022.
+Additionally, the mining license includes Erdene's highly prospective Dark Horse target.